 Yes.
-Most Medicaid-eligible clients are enrolled in one of the agency's contracted managed care organizations (MCOs).
+Most Medicaid-eligible clients are enrolled in one of HCA's contracted managed care organizations (MCOs).
 For these clients, managed care enrollment will be displayed on the client benefit inquiry screen in ProviderOne.

-All medical services covered under an agency-contracted MCO must be obtained by the client through designated facilities or providers.
+All medical services covered under an HCA-contracted MCO must be obtained by the client through designated facilities or providers.
 The MCO is responsible for: